Health-RI/The-FAIR-Metroline/pages/metroline_steps/design_solution_plan.md

 **Example of alignment with FAIRification objective:** The SMART goal from the example above is aligned with the following FAIRification objective: “Metadata must be [mapped](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/279281676) to the [DCAT-AP core schema](https://github.com/Health-RI/health-ri-metadata/) and provided via a [FAIR Data Point](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/279183386)”.

-### Step 3 - Assess feasibility and identify constraints
+### Step 3 - Identify constraints and adapt the plan
 Evaluate the current infrastructure, policies, and governance environment.
 Identify constraints such as legal barriers, technical limitations, or resource availability.
 Develop mitigation strategies to address them.
 You might have to revisit Step 2 (Refine your FAIRification objectives) depending on the constraints found in this step.

 **Example:** If data governance policies prevent external repository use, consider alternative institutional solutions and update your solution plan accordingly.

-### Step 4 - Select appropriate tools and methodologies
+### Step 4 - Align to best practices using appropriate tools and methodologies
 Choose tools, frameworks, and methodologies that best address identified gaps.
 Resources such as [FAIRsharing](http://fairsharing.org/), [FAIR Cookbook](https://faircookbook.elixir-europe.org/content/home.html), [FAIR Implementation Profiles (FIPs)]({{site.baseurl}}/metroline_steps/creating_a_fair_implementation_profile) and this FAIR Metroline ensure alignment with best practices.
 Discussing your plan with FAIR experts who work in similar projects can also help in selecting the most suitable resources.

 **Tip:** In many cases, existing tools and methodologies can be reused or adapted.
 The [FAIRification process framework](https://faircookbook.elixir-europe.org/content/recipes/introduction/fairification-process.html) (FAIR Cookbook) provides structured guidance on selecting and applying tools at different stages of FAIRification.
 It offers practical recipes that can help ensure your chosen methodologies align with FAIR best practices.
 For a structured approach to implementing FAIR principles, explore the [How to GO FAIR](https://www.go-fair.org/how-to-go-fair/) guide, which provides methodologies and best practices for FAIRification.

 **Example:** In your pre-FAIR assessment, you identified that the current weblink pointing to your work is not persistent as it is constantly changing.
 You need persistent identifiers to ensure that your work remains findable, accessible, and citable over time, even if locations change.
 This is in line with your FAIRification objectives ‘a persistent identifier for my metadata is provided’ and ‘persistent identifiers for my datasets are provided’.
 The [FAIR Cookbook](https://faircookbook.elixir-europe.org/content/recipes/findability/identifiers.html) provides guidance on how to implement persistent identifiers and also [lists](https://faircookbook.elixir-europe.org/content/recipes/findability/identifiers.html#identifier-resolution-services) providers of such services.

-### Step 5 - Engage stakeholders and align objectives
+### Step 5 - Involve key stakeholders to develop the solution plan
 Involve key stakeholders, including those from the pre-FAIR assessment phase, data stewards, domain experts, and IT teams to develop a feasible solution plan.
 It is essential to balance the technical requirements (such as metadata standards) with organisational goals (such as compliance with the research code) .
 This alignment ensures that:
 * Solutions are technically implementable within existing infrastructure.
 * Organisational policies and funding constraints are considered.